 Try Out Different Diets

 You might be asked to try out different diets to see which one your dog does better on.
 You can try out other diets for food sensitivity like raw food diets, limited ingredient diets, hypoallergenic diets, or novel protein diets.
 A food allergy can be quite tricky to figure out, and new diets can also trigger food intolerances.
+Private label dog treats are also available for those who want an all-natural treat that won’t trigger any allergies either.

 You should slowly introduce any new pet food while keeping an eye out for adverse reactions like itchy skin, gastrointestinal signs, skin infections, and chronic ear infections.
 You don’t want to trigger your dog‘s immune system into overdrive while you try and give him food he can eat!
 If you’re giving packaged food, keep an eye on the ingredients in different dog food to make sure that you’re not giving anything your dog has a food intolerance to by mistake!